ironhack-datalabs/dataV2-labs/module-2/Reading-Stats-Concepts/README.md

 Don't hesitate to use more articles if you want to :)

+### Answer
+According to the article, one should not conclude that there is "no difference" or "no association" just because a P-value has reached a certain magnitude or because a confidence interval includes zero.
+Nor should one come to the conclusion that two studies contradict each other because one had a statistically significant result but the other did not.

+Furthermore, the authors of this article state that surveys in numerous papers have shown that statistically non-significant results are interpreted as "no difference" or "no effect" in about half of the cases.
+The authors of this article call for the entire concept of statistical significance to be abandoned.
+They further argue that one has to learn to accept uncertainty.
+A practical way to do this, would be to rename confidence intervals to "compatibility intervals" in order to avoid excessive confidence.
+In particular, the authors also recommend describing the practical effects of all values within the interval, especially the observed effect (or point estimate) and the limits.
+It should be noted that all values between the bounds of the interval are reasonably compatible with the data given the statistical assumptions used to calculate the interval.
+Therefore, the authors do not consider it useful to mark a particular value (such as the zero value) in the interval as "shown".

 ### Challenge 3: Applying testing to a specific case: A/B testing.
 A/B testing is a widely used tool to understand differences between two samples.
 It is a way to measure the impact of something we did: